stnolting/neorv32-verilog/README.md

 1. Clone this repository recursively to include the NEORV32 submodule.

 2. Install GHDL.
 On a Linux machine GHDL can be installed easily via the package manager.
-Make sure to install a version with `--synth` option enabled (should be enabled by default).
+:warning: **Make sure to install a version with `--synth` option enabled (should be enabled by default).
+GHDL version 3.0.0 or higher is required.**

 ```
 $ sudo apt-get install ghdl
 ```

-3. Test the GHDL installation.
+3. Test the GHDL installation and check the version.

 ```
 $ ghdl -v